Are you the sole director and shareholder of a company?

 One strategy to deal with this issue is for your company to appoint its own attorney.
 Under the Corporations Act a company has all the powers and authority of a ‘natural person’.
 Accordingly, your company can appoint an attorney to act on its behalf when the company itself is not able to act.
 However, unlike humans, a company does not die.
 So when you have passed away, the person the company has appointed as the company’s attorney can continue to act.

 We generally recommend that you appoint the same person (or persons) that you have appointed as the executor under your Will to be the company’s attorney.
-In this way, the executor can step into your shoes straight away, rather than having to wait until probate is granted.
+The executor can then step into your shoes straight away, rather than having to wait until probate is granted.

 This is a simple strategy that can save a lot of grief.